Our Process, Credentials, and 3-Year Warranty

 On-Site Visit & Written Scope

-We inspect surfaces, discuss options, and confirm priorities for your home and timeline.
-After the visit, you receive a clear written scope that’s easy to review, understand, and compare.
+We inspect every surface, discuss options, and confirm priorities for your home and timeline.
+After the visit, you receive a written, itemized scope — easy to review, understand, and compare against other quotes.

 Prep, Protection & Repairs